 The allowance for credit losses for loans and leases (the "ACL") is a valuation account that is deducted from the amortized cost basis of loans and leases to present the net amount expected to be collected from loans and leases.
 Loans and leases are charged-off against the ACL when management believes the uncollectibility of a loan or lease balance is confirmed.
 Expected recoveries do not exceed the aggregate of amounts previously charged-off and expected to be charged-off.
 The Company's ACL and the reserve for unfunded commitments under the Current Expected Credit Losses ("CECL") approach utilizes both quantitative and qualitative components.
 The Company's methodology utilizes a quantitative model based on a single forward-looking macroeconomic forecast.
-The quantitative estimation is overlaid with qualitative adjustments to account for current conditions and forward-looking events not captured in the quantitative model.
-Qualitative adjustments that are considered include adjustments for regulatory determinants, model limitations, model maturity, and other current or forecasted events that are not captured in the Company's historical loss experience.
+The quantitative estimation is overlaid with qualitative adjustments to account for current conditions and forward-looking events not captured in the quantitations, model maturity, and other current or forecasted events that are not captured in the Company's historical loss experience.